wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 Troubleshooting
 ---------------

 In case the installer fails, please open an issue on the installer repository.
-A link is available `here <https://github.com/wpilibsuite/wpilibinstaller-avalonia>`__.
+Links are available `here (C++/Java) <https://github.com/wpilibsuite/wpilibinstaller-avalonia>`__ and `here (Python) <https://github.com/robotpy/robotpy-wpilib/issues>`__.
 The installer should give a message on the cause of the error, please include this in the description of your issue.